LorBordin/ainulindale/_posts/2020-01-23-Three-facts-on-Clickbait-you'll-never-believe.md

 ## A Common Trend?

-The analysis on the NYT shows a sudden increase of the clickbait content oin recent times.
+The analysis on the NYT shows a sudden increase of the clickbait content in recent times.
-Is this trend common in other newspaprs as well, or is it spacific of the NYT?
+Is this trend common in other newspapers as well, or is it specific of the NYT?
-To answer this question I have collected headlines from 3 Brittish news websites: __The Guardian__,  __BBC news__ and __The telegraph__, I have also included in my analysis the famous tabloid __Dailymail__.
+To answer this question I have collected headlines from 3 British news websites: __The Guardian__,  __BBC news__ and __The telegraph__, I have also included in my analysis the famous tabloid __Dailymail__.

 Unfortunately, I'm not aware of any API, therefore I had to gently scrap the websites for about two weeks.
-This short period does not allow me to quantify the rasing of the phenomenon over time, but I could just estimate the current ammount of clickbait contents.
+This short period does not allow me to quantify the rising of the phenomenon over time, but I could just estimate the current amount of clickbait contents.

 Overall, the  __percentage of clickbait headlines is about 20%__, comparable with the NYT.
-It seems that also in the Old Continent, newpapers use similar strategies to attract readers.
+It seems that also in the Old Continent, newspapers use similar strategies to attract readers.

 <div align="center">
 <img src="https://raw.githubusercontent.com/LorBordin/clickbait_analysis/master/images/clckbt_ex_uk_journals.png" width="600">